ProgrammingWithCybineer/Renovation_Tracker_App/README.md

 # Renovation_Tracker_App
-This is a Web based appilcation that will allow users to keep track of the renovationsthey have done to their home or business.
+This is a Web based appilcation that will allow users to keep track of the renovations they have done to their home or business.
+The user will also be able to upload before and after photos.

 ### Technologies
   •	Python